brake/SmartKardDSL/README.md

 ### TODO

 - [ ] functions for transparent files which able to read/write full contents of the file at once, not 255 bytes chunks as `READ BINARY` and `WRITE BINARY` are doing.
+- [ ] convenience method `Card.iccid` returning card's [ICCID](https://en.wikipedia.org/wiki/SIM_card#ICCID)
+- [ ] add more known files to enums
+- [ ] add `assertSW` methods to `ResponseAPDU` to control contents of the error message when `SW` doesn't equal with expected value or not in a list of expected values.
+- [ ] add version of `CardChannel.transmit` which able to receive a sequence of `APDU` to be transmitted one by one with optional configurable error check for each `APDU`
+- [ ] remove `GET RESPONSE` command because it doesn't make sense - JRE detects APDU where `GET RESPONSE` is required and issues this command under the hood